Mental Health Facilities Mayes County, OK

 Grand Lake Mental Health Center Inc Mayes County Clinic

-Grand Lake Mental Health Center Inc Mayes County Clinic is a mental health treatment center in Mayes County, OK, located at 109 Fairland Street, 74361 zip code area.
-Grand Lake Mental Health Center Inc Mayes County Clinic provides outpatient treatment and telemedicine/telehealth.
-Grand Lake Mental Health Center Inc Mayes County Clinic offers individual psychotherapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
-Grand Lake Mental Health Center Inc Mayes County Clinic also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Grand Lake Mental Health Center Inc Mayes County Clinic consist of court-ordered outpatient treatment, suicide prevention services and housing services.
+Grand Lake Mental Health Center Inc Mayes County Clinic is a mental health clinic in Mayes County, Oklahoma, located at 109 Fairland Street, 74361 zip code.
+Grand Lake Mental Health Center Inc Mayes County Clinic offers telemedicine/telehealth and outpatient treatment.
+Grand Lake Mental Health Center Inc Mayes County Clinic provides cognitive behavioral therapy, couples/family therapy and group therapy to young adults, seniors 65 or older and adults.
+Grand Lake Mental Health Center Inc Mayes County Clinic also supports people with trauma, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Some other services provided by Grand Lake Mental Health Center Inc Mayes County Clinic include integrated primary care services, family psychoeducation and suicide prevention services.

 A-mo Health Center Cherokee Nation Health Services

 A-mo Health Center Cherokee Nation Health Services is a mental health facility in Mayes County, OK, located at 900 North Owen Walters Boulevard, 74365.
 A-mo Health Center Cherokee Nation Health Services provides outpatient treatment.
-A-mo Health Center Cherokee Nation Health Services provides psychotropic medication, trauma therapy and integrated dual diagnosis disorder treatment to young adults, children / adolescents and adults.
-A-mo Health Center Cherokee Nation Health Services also supports people with traumatic brain injury, people with PTSD and children/adolescents with serious emotional disturbance.
-Some other services available at A-mo Health Center Cherokee Nation Health Services include case management, diet and exercise counseling and court-ordered outpatient treatment.
+A-mo Health Center Cherokee Nation Health Services provides individual psychotherapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, children / adolescents and young adults.
+A-mo Health Center Cherokee Nation Health Services also supports people with trauma, people with PTSD and people with traumatic brain injury.
+Some other services available at A-mo Health Center Cherokee Nation Health Services include case management, diet and exercise counseling and integrated primary care services.

 SPONSORED AD